orbitmines/archive/projects/social/companies/Symposium on Compositional Structures (SYCO).md

 LEft entry and all the other ones come for free. ?
 change of base.? move to a common language??

-Free forgetful thing between Gbang and set?
-Hu

 ---

-discord messages all as well

-Ricardo student from the oxford cs in front

-the catt thing tim-- was working on, omega categories, modulus

 - Ignorance of the functor is absolute equality
 - Yeah you make the symmetries an asymmytry by having it described on another level of descripton as how the traversal is done.